redhat-sap/sap-workshops/sap-e2e-ansible/README.md

 You can now check the specific variables applied to the host clicking on each one and scrolling or expanding the variables field.

 ![e2e-tower-workflow-inventories-gif](img/tower-workflow-inventories-02.gif)

+#### Projects

+Ansible Tower projects are logical collection of Ansible playbooks.
+Using Tower projects you can manage playbooks and playbook directories by either placing them manually under the Project Base Path on your Tower server, or by placing your playbooks into a source code management (SCM) system supported by Tower.
+This is the approach